Kristina01111000/Drws_site/README.md

 i will add a button on smaller screens that says try our free scorecard.
-I will look into the smaller screen issue. it worked correctly on my phone. mobile download directions fix mobile view on buttons
+I will look into the smaller screen issue. it worked correctly on my phone. mobile download directions fix mobile view on buttons -> wierd issue, leaving it for now